yesszus/ytm_gallery/README.md

 IMPORTANT WHEN YOU USE YOUTUBE MOVIE MENU:

-Please UNinstall any version of Youtube Movie Menu (ytm_menu) completely and remove the files, copy th is version to your server and install it
+Please Uninstall any version of Youtube Movie Menu (ytm_menu) completely and remove the files, copy th is version to your server and install it
 With Youtube Gallery you can create your own youtub